 This shell runs by the system itself to run a shell script.

-Users can customize the above-mentioned files to include environment variables and startup scripts for their own use, just edit the desired file and type the variable you want and save it.
+Users can customize the above-mentioned files to include environment variables, just edit the desired file and type the variable you want and save it.

 myvar=(first second third fourth)